TrashUwU/PokeAssistant/README.md

 Copy the link and open it, select your server and click on **Authorize**.
 Cheers, it has been added to your server.
 #### Getting the token
-Go to the **Bot** page and copy the token.
+Go back to the **Bot** page and copy the token.
 Save it somewhere, you will need that later.

 ![](https://cdn.discordapp.com/attachments/660518707134595095/830720955277508628/5.png)